WebKit/Speedometer/resources/todomvc/architecture-examples/react/README.md

 ## Description

-This application uses React in combination with Redux to implement a todo application.
+This application uses React to implement a todo application.

 -   [React](https://reactjs.org/) is a JavaScript library for creating user interfaces.\